A Bangkok Itinerary for Budget Minded Travelers by JetSettingFools.com

 Best Pad Thai, Bangkok, Thailand

-For the first dinner of your 4 nights in Bangkok, indulge in one of the most classic and satisfying meals in the city: Pad Thai.
+For your first dinner, indulge in one of the most classic and satisfying meals in the city: Pad Thai.

 Thip Samai has a reputation of churning out the best Pad Thai in all of Bangkok.
 A line will surely wind down the sidewalk, past the busy cooks at the outdoor kitchen.
 Don’t worry: it’s worth the wait!